2025 Uvira offensive

-The 2025 Uvira offensive is an ongoing military operation conducted by March 23 Movement (M23) rebels in the eastern Democratic Republic of the Congo (DRC), centered around their advance toward Uvira located at the northern end of Lake Tanganyika.
+The 2025 Uvira offensive was a military operation conducted by March 23 Movement (M23) rebels in the eastern Democratic Republic of the Congo (DRC), centered around their advance toward Uvira located at the northern end of Lake Tanganyika.
 The military campaign followed the rebels' capture of Bukavu, the provincial capital of South Kivu, and occurred concurrently with advances towards Butembo in the neighboring North Kivu province.

+The initial offensive slowed down in March and the front lines remained largely frozen until 1 December 2025.
+During a new offensive, M23 quickly advanced on Uvira along the Ruzizi River and National Road 5 as government defenses crumbled.
+M23 fighters entered the city, the provisional capital of South Kivu since the fall of Bukavu, on 9 December.
+Around 200,000 people were displaced by the renewed fighting in the region, including 20,000 that crossed the nearby border and reached Bujumbura, Burundi, on 9 December.
+M23 announced it was in full control of Uvira on 10 December.

 Background

 Uvira, situated along Lake Tanganyika approximately 25 kilometers from Bujumbura, Burundi, serves as South Kivu's second-largest urban center.
 The city's strategic location near the Burundian border makes it a crucial point for regional security and refugee movements.
 Prior to the clashes, the city had received an influx of displaced officials and military personnel following the March 23 Movement (M23)'s capture of Bukavu.
 The withdrawal of leadership and security forces led to widespread disorder and armed confrontations with allied militia groups in Bukavu.

-Burundi reported the arrival of approximately 10,000 refugees between February 14–16, 2025.
+Burundi reported the arrival of approximately 10,000 refugees between 14–16 February 2025.
 These displaced persons were initially accommodated in temporary facilities within Burundi's Cibitoke and Bubanza provinces, pending relocation away from the border region in accordance with Burundian regulations.
 Burundian authorities implemented measures to distinguish between civilian refugees and military personnel among the arrivals.